qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

     layer.updateFeature(f)

-This will automatically call commitChanges() in the end.
+This will automatically call :func:`commitChanges()` in the end.
-If any exception occurs, it will rollBack() all the changes.
+If any exception occurs, it will :func:`rollBack()` all the changes.
+In case a problem is encountered within :func:`commitChanges()` (when the method returns False) a :class:`QgsEditError` exception will be raised.

 .. index:: spatial index; using